“This is the kind of job where you just can’t rest on your laurels. You have to keep learning and progressing.”

 Yes, I always knew this is what I wanted to do but I never really thought it would be possible.

-What are the team like at GNAAS?
+What is the team like at GNAAS?

 Is it a rewarding job?